-Synchronoss Technologies, Inc. a Delaware corporation (the "Company"), proposes, subject to the terms and conditions stated herein, to issue and sell to the Underwriters named in Schedule I hereto (the "Underwriters") an aggregate of 6,532,107 shares and, at the election of the Underwriters, up to 940,000 additional shares of Common Stock, \$0.0001 par value per share ("Stock"), of the Company, the stockholders of the Company named in Schedule II hereto (the "Selling Stockholders") propose, subject to the terms and conditions stated herein, to sell to the Underwriters an aggregate of 1,067,893 shares of Stock and, at the election of the Underwriters, the Selling Stockholder with shares of Stock listed under the third column on Schedule II (the "Included Selling Stockholder") proposes, subject to the terms and conditions stated herein, to sell to the Underwriters up to an aggregate of 200,000 additional shares of Stock.
-The aggregate of 7,600,000 shares to be sold by the Company and the Selling Stockholders is herein called the "Firm Shares" and the aggregate of 1,400,000 additional shares to be sold by the Company and the Included Selling Stockholders is herein called the "Optional Shares".
+Synchronoss Technologies, Inc. a Delaware corporation (the "Company"), proposes, subject to the terms and conditions stated herein, to issue and sell to the Underwriters named in Schedule I hereto (the "Underwriters") an aggregate . additional shares of Common Stock, \$0.001 par value per share ("Stock"), of the Company, the stockholders of the Company named in Schedule II hereto (the "Selling Stockholders") propose, subject to the terms and conditions stated herein, to sell to the Underwriters an aggregate of . . . . . . shares of Stock and, at the election of the Underwriters, the Selling Stockholder with shares of Stock listed under the third column on Schedule II (the "Included Selling Stockholder") proposes, subject to the terms and conditions stated herein, to sell to the Underwriters up to an aggregate of . . . . . . additional shares of Stock.
+The aggregate of . . . . . shares to be sold by the Company and the Selling Stockholders is herein called the "Firm Shares" and the aggregate of . . . . . additional shares to be sold by the Company and the Included Selling Stockholders is herein called the "Optional Shares".
 The Firm Shares and the Optional Shares that the Underwriters elect to purchase pursuant to Section 2 hereof are herein collectively called the "Shares".